So you should see a doctor if:

 - you are worried you or your partner could have a sexually transmitted infection (STI)

 Your doctor should examine you and take a swab or do further tests to confirm the diagnosis.
-If you get thrush a lot, they may also want to rule out a medical condition like diabetes or HIV.
+If you get thrush a lot, they may also want to rule out other medical conditions like diabetes or HIV.

-If you have had thrush before and treated it successfully, but it was more than six months previously, then it is fine to treat it yourself without seeing a doctor.
+If you have had thrush before and treated it successfully, but it was more than 6 months previously, then it is fine to treat it yourself without seeing a doctor.

 Not sure what to do next?

 If you are still concerned about your vaginal thrush, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.